 Daisy had Lyme Disease.
 She got approved for Fibromyalgia, Depressive Disorder, Anxiety Disorder, Cardiac Arrhythmia, Bursitis, Orthostasis, and Chronic Fatigue.

-If Daisy, Sweet Pea, Jasmine and Poppy can do it, you can too!
+If Daisy, Sweet Pea, Jasmine, Lotus, and Poppy can do it, you can too!
 Here’s how:

 🌺 Getting Started